ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 > facilitation and puts high value on process as well as on delivering
 > results.”

+**Proposal: Federation-wide decision making should be be supported by consensus.**

 This doesn’t mean that consensus must be achieved for every single agenda item in a meeting — that brings paralysis — but on decision-making processes themselves there must be explicit, formal